rageworx/fltk-custom/README.CMake.txt

 8) The interactive user interface tool "Fluid" will be located in build/Xcode/bin/Debug.
 The example apps are in .../bin/examples/Debug.
-   Static libraries are in .../lib/Debug/
+   Static libraries are in .../lib/Debug/.
+   Replace 'Debug' with 'Release' for a Release build.

-9) The "install" Scheme currently fails because it is run with user permission.
+9) The "install" Scheme may fail because it is run with user permissions.
+   You may want to configure the build to install in a folder below your home directory.

- 2.8  Crosscompiling
+ 2.9  Crosscompiling
 ---------------------

 Once you have a crosscompiler going, to use CMake to build FLTK you need